 Establish a 401(k)

-For those who might not be informed on what a 401(k) is, please check out this post I wrote about it.
+For those who might not be informed on what a 401(k) is, please check out Are You Ignoring Free Money.
 I believe most of you probably have a pretty good idea of what a 401(k) is and what they can mean to your financial health at retirement.
 Contributing regularly to your 401(k) starting at a young age can mean all the difference in the world to the lifestyle you will be able to enjoy at retirement.
-If a 401(k) is not something that is offered by your employer (if you don’t know if it’s offered ask your manager - there’s a pretty decent chance that it is) then you will want to spring for an IRA or a Roth IRA.
+If a 401(k) is not something that is offered by your employer (if you don’t know if it’s offered ask your manager – there’s a pretty decent chance that it is) then you will want to spring for an IRA or a Roth IRA.
 These are retirement accounts similar to the 401(k) in that they are tax-advantaged, but instead of being managed by your employer they are managed either by yourself or by a financial services company such as Vanguard.
 If you are in a low income tax bracket then a Roth IRA might be a better choice for you, because they are only taxable before the money is deposited into them.
 In other words when you go to withdraw from your Roth IRA at retirement you will not owe taxes on ANY of the monies that you pull out of your Roth IRA.
 Fantastic eh?

 I defininitely believe that the above listed principles are very important to maintaining a strong financial health, and I also believe that only by being prepared and informed will you be able to become financially independent and probably even rich.